mariani-francesco/ssh-bruteforce-detection-lab/README.md

 ### Network Configuration

-* NAT (internet access)
+* NAT (for internet access)
-* Host-Only network (internal communication between machines)
+* Host-Only network (for internal communication between machines)

 ---

 ## What You Will Find in `phases/`

 * Step-by-step attack simulation
-* Log analysis and evidence of brute-force activity
+* Log analysis and evidence of the brute-force activity
 * Detection using Fail2Ban
 * System hardening configuration
 * Screenshots and validation of results

 ---